DredBaron/yt-dlp-sc/README.md

 INSTALLATION:

-  I manually put this script in /usr/bin/yt-dlp-sc/ and added the alias to my terminal "alias yt='python /usr/bin/yt-dlp-sc/yt_queue.py'"
+  I manually put this script in /usr/bin/yt-dlp-sc/ and added the alias to my terminal as "alias yt='python /usr/bin/yt-dlp-sc/yt_queue.py'"

 CONFIGURATION:

   There are two files which are created for use with the program.
 The files are created in ~/.config/yt-dlp-sc and are "options.conf" and "queue.txt".
-The options.conf file are where custom configurations are stored, and queue.txt is where the download queue is stored.
+The options.conf file is where custom configuration is stored, and queue.txt is where the download queue is stored.

 USAGE: